 This post may contain affiliate links.
 Read my disclosure policy.

 These are the fluffiest Gluten-Free Cinnamon Rolls with a sweet white glaze and sticky cinnamon-sugar filling.
 They’re perfect with a cup of coffee in the morning or as an easy gluten-free dessert idea.
-And they are especially perfect for Christmas breakfast!
+And they are especially wonderful for Christmas breakfast!

 The Best Gluten-Free Holiday Breakfast Treat